crate/crate-howtos/docs/admin/general-upgrade-guidelines.rst

 Back up and plan recovery
 -------------------------

 Perform a cluster-wide backup of your production CrateDB and ensure you have a reliable recovery mechanism in place.
 Read more in the `snapshots`_ documentation.
-Once the backup is complete, validate it to ensure its usability.

 For the newly written records, you should consider using a mechanism to queue them (e.g. message queue), so these messages can be replayed if needed.